FelipeJH1870/notes-app/README.md

 npm start # run in production mode
 ```

-> You need to have Mongodb installed Locally or stablish a MONGODB_URI environment variable in order to connect to any mongodb instance (using Mongodb Atlas for example)
+> You need to have Mongodb installed Locally or stablish a MONGO_URL environment variable in order to connect to any mongodb instance (using Mongodb Atlas for example)

 ### Environment Variables

 This app needs the following environment Variables

-- `MONGODB_URI` this is the Mongodb URI string
+- `MONGO_URL` this is the Mongodb URI string
 - `PORT` the server http port for the application
 - `NODE_ENV` node environment